fenago/ml-scikit-keras-tensorflow/labs/lab_12.md

-Moreover, when you write a custom loss function, a custom metric, a custom layer, or any other custom function and you use it in a Keras model (as we did throughout this chapter), Keras automatically converts your function into a TF Function---no need to use `tf.function()`.
+Moreover, when you write a custom loss function, a custom metric, a custom layer, or any other custom function and you use it in a Keras model (as we did throughout this lab), Keras automatically converts your function into a TF Function---no need to use `tf.function()`.
 So most of the time, all this magic is 100% transparent.